Same page in colors

 Dharmarathne, Leena, and Grieser, Franz,

-"Formation of amino acids on the sonolysis of aqueous solutions containing acetic acid, methane, or carbon dioxide, in the presence of nitrogen gas,"
+"Formation of amino acids on the sonolysis of aqueous solutions containing acetic acid, methane,

 J. Phys.
 Chem.
 A, v.
 120, pp. 191-199 (2016)